edheltzel/dotfiles/README.md

 My playground revolves around the use of, Go, JavaScript + NodeJS, CSS Wizadary with Scss and the soft spot in my ❤️ for [Jekyll](https://jekyllrb.com).

+# TODO

+- [ ] need to reorder install of packages
+- [ ] `gem install.list` should come after Homebrew and before for Fish

 ## Usage and the Install

 1. Restore your safely backed up ssh keys to `~/.ssh/`